angelariggs/angelariggs.github.io/snap-or.md

 <p>snapOR is built with a combination of Foundation & Backbone for the front-end; JavaScript, Express, AJAX, and Node for back-end; and APIs from Google Maps, Oregon State Parks, and Flickr.
 We used GitHub for version control, and transitioned between Trello and ZenHub for tasks and tickets.</p>

 <h2 class='project-sec-header'>Responsibilities</h2>
 <p>I knew that I wanted to use my final project to build up my skills across the stack.
-With this in mind, I took responsibility for the Oregon State Parks API integration, Backbone for account interaction (registering, logging in/out, updating account information), Express server, and Sass.
-I also came up with the original concept of snapOR, and created wireframes for the group.</p>
+With this in mind, I took responsibility for the Oregon State Parks API integration, Backbone for account interaction (registering, logging in/out, updating account information), the Express server, and Sass.
+I also came up with the initial concept of snapOR, and created wireframes for the group.</p>

 <div class='project-grid'>
 	<div class='photo-space'>